Over Bridge

-Today it is a pedestrian-only bridge, and is in the guardianship of Historic England as a scheduled ancient monument.
+Today it is a pedestrian-only bridge, and is in the guardianship of Historic England as a scheduled monument.
 Road traffic on the A40 crosses the Severn on a new bridge alongside and upstream of it.

 This is the last road bridge over the Severn before the Severn Crossings, and was the most downstream free crossing until tolls were removed from the Severn Bridge and Second Severn Crossing in December 2018, although the Severn Bridge already had free access for pedestrians, cyclists and mopeds and, as previously stated, there is no vehicular access to Over Bridge.
 The bridge is connected by segregated bicycle paths around Alney Island, to Highnam and Gloucester.

 The Over Bridge can be seen from the train travelling from Gloucester on the way to Lydney or Chepstow on the Gloucester to Newport section of the former South Wales Railway.